-Counterparty risks owing to likely receivable build-up; mitigated to an extent by escrow mechanism in place - While the counterparty risk for such projects is elevated because of low ticketing collection (compared to amount payable under the contract), the presence of an escrow mechanism, wherein the authority is expected to deposit three months of revenue payable upfront as a payment reserve, reduces risks of elongated receivables to an extent.
-The authority has also provided a revolving LC equivalent to another three-months of revenue payables in favour of the SPV.
-ICRA notes that the deposits to this escrow have been lumpy and not maintained on a regular basis; notwithstanding the same, comfort is drawn from the presence of undrawn working capital facilities which could be utilised in case of any material delays.
-Additionally, the presence of a corpus created by the Government of Uttar Pradesh, through implementation of 2% cess on property transactions, 25% of which is earmarked for urban transportation requirements, is also expected to support the authority in meeting its obligations.
-Finally, the requirement to route all transactions - including ticket collections - through the escrow account by the authority reduces the risk of revenue leakages from the project.
+Counterparty risks owing to likely receivable build-up; mitigated to an extent by escrow mechanism - While counterparty risk for such projects is elevated because of low ticketing collection (compared to amount payable under the contract), the presence of an escrow mechanism, wherein the Authority is expected to deposit and maintain three months of revenue payable upfront as a payment reserve, reduces the risk to an extent.
+The Authority has also provided a revolving LC equivalent to another three months of revenue payables in favour of the SPV.
+Additionally, the corpus created by the State Government of Uttar Pradesh by implementing 2% cess on property transactions, of which 25% is earmarked for urban transportation, would also support the Authority in meeting its obligations.
+Finally, the requirement to route all transactions-including ticket collections-through the escrow account by the Authority reduces the risk of revenue leakages from the project.

-Limited track record of OEM's operations in e-bus segment - The OEM, PEMPSL, has so far supplied about 1,050 e-buses over the past three to four years in India.
-Given the limited track record of e-bus operations, the OEM's ability to supply and maintain these buses as per the specifications of the Bus Operator Agreement remains critical.
-Any underperformance in operations against agreed specifications, especially that which impacts the availability and reliability of buses, has potential to impact the project viability, and hence, would be a key monitorable; ICRA notes that the project has been able to largely meet the specification as per the concessionaire agreement from the commencement of operations till date.
-ICRA continues to take comfort from the presence of a strong technical partner, Foton, which has been supplying e-buses globally and has an established track record of operations.
-Moreover, back-to-back arrangement with the OEM to pass on any penalties that could arise due to non-availability of buses mitigates risks to some extent.
+Limited track record of operations of OEM in e-bus segment - The OEM, PEMPSL, has so far supplied about 1,600 e-buses over the past 3-4 years in India.
+Given its limited track record of e-bus operations, the OEM's ability to supply and maintain these buses as per the specifications of the Bus Operator Agreement remains critical.
+Any underperformance vis-à-vis the agreed specifications, especially that which impacts the availability and reliability of the buses, has the potential to impact the project viability and, hence, would be a key monitorable; ICRA notes that the project has been able to largely meet the specifications as per the concessionaire agreement since operations began.
+ICRA continues to take comfort from the presence of a strong technical partner, Foton, a leading, global e-bus manufacturer with an established track record of operations.
+Moreover, back-to-back arrangements with the OEM to pass on any penalties that could arise from the unavailability of buses mitigates the risks to some extent.